bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

-- Update: Swedish translation updated
+- Added: IP addresse can now be clicked to view IP address info from [ipinfo.io](http://ipinfo.io).
+This will get you the location and network of an IP address and help you determine from where for example a failed login attempt originates from.
-- Add: new action `simple_history/admin_footer`, to output HTML and JavaScript in footer on pages that belong to Simple History
+- Added: new action `simple_history/admin_footer`, to output HTML and JavaScript in footer on pages that belong to Simple History
+- Updated: Swedish translation updated

 = 2.0.7 (December 2014) =